A Guide to the Manning Valley and Forster NSW

 Diamond Beach is even longer than Black Head and it has a little village up the road for take away, beauty salon, and a bottle shop.

 Further up from Old Bar is Manning Point.
 If it is endless beaches you are after then this is your dream come true.
-I was all alone when I took the photo below and to be honest it was a bit creepy.
+I had the beach to myself when I took the photo below.
 After about 20 minutes I noticed a number of four wheel drive vehicles coming and going along the beach.
 All vehicles driving on Manning Point Beach need a beach permit issued by either Greater Taree City Council or Great Lakes Council so if you intend to join in that sort of fun you will need to organise this.
 It's really a spectacular beach to visit spanning over 10km.

 Between the beach and the Manning River there is bushland with a nature walk.
 I walked through the bush and came out alongside the river which was very pretty.
 I probably shouldn't have been walking in the bush in thongs in February though with snakes about.